Guide

 How to create your digital marketing strategy

-- Set clear goals: What do you want to achieve?
-This could be more website visits, more sales, or more customer enquiries.
+1. Set clear goals: define what you want to achieve, such as more website visits, more sales, or more customer enquiries

-- Know your audience: Who are you trying to reach?
-Think about their habits and where they spend their time online.
+2. Know your audience: identify who you're trying to reach and where they spend their time online

-- Choose your channels: You don't need to be everywhere.
-Pick one or two channels to start with, like social media or email marketing, based on where your audience is.
-Many small businesses find that email marketing brings them the highest return on investment.
+3. Choose your channels: pick one or two channels to start with based on where your audience is (many small businesses find email marketing brings the highest return on investment)

 How much does digital marketing cost?

-Is there a way to advertise your small business for free or for a low cost?
+You can also find ways to advertise your small business for free or for a low cost.

 Your ads can follow them around the internet for a little while.
 If they abandoned a cart, you can retarget them with an ad offering a discount or free delivery.
 If they already bought something, you could retaget them with an ad for a complementary product.